 Thanks to the most recent census, Huntsville now ranks as Alabama’s largest city.
 The population those census numbers represent is recognized as being well-educated and increasingly diverse.
-In addition to thousands of jobs required by space and rocket companies, five colleges are also part of the Huntsville landscape: Oakwood University, Alabama A&M, Drake State Community and Technical College, Calhoun Community College, and University of Alabama in Huntsville.
-It makes sense that Huntsville dining establishments reflect respect for elevated palates and cultural preferences alongside regional Southern cuisine that has been served for generations.
+It makes sense that the best places to eat in Huntsville AL reflect respect for elevated palates and cultural preferences alongside regional Southern cuisine that has been served for generations.

 1. Tom Brown’s Restaurant